GuruMaps/iOSManual/02-features.md

 A long tap on the sound icon allows choosing one of the supported languages, which will be used for voice instructions.
 You can also change the language selection to hear the navigation instructions in the app Settings &gt; Navigation.

-**Tip**: If you pair your iOS device with your Bluetooth capable device so you can stream voice instructions from the Galileo app to your Helmet device or automobile speaker system.
+**Tip**: If you pair your iOS device with your Bluetooth capable device so you can stream voice instructions from the Guru app to your Helmet device or automobile speaker system.
 How it works: when listening to music the voice instructions would lower the music volume automatically and give directions and then would automatically go back to the normal volume of the music once voice instructions finished.

 Read also: [How to pair your iOS device with your Bluetooth accessories.](https://support.apple.com/en-ie/HT204091)